MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Update-MgBetaGroupTeamChannel.md

       \[EmployeeLeaveDateTime \<DateTime?\>\]: The date and time when the user left or will leave the organization.
 To read this property, the calling app must be assigned the User-LifeCycleInfo.Read.All permission.
 To write this property, the calling app must be assigned the User.Read.All and User-LifeCycleInfo.ReadWrite.All permissions.
-To read this property in delegated scenarios, the admin needs one of the following Azure AD roles: Lifecycle Workflows Administrator, Global Reader, or Global Administrator.
+To read this property in delegated scenarios, the admin needs one of the following Microsoft Entra roles: Lifecycle Workflows Administrator, Global Reader, or Global Administrator.
 To write this property in delegated scenarios, the admin needs the Global Administrator role.
 Supports $filter (eq, ne, not , ge, le, in).
 For more information, see Configure the employeeLeaveDateTime property for a user.